mmakdis/stars/README.md

 - [queueing_theory](https://github.com/joelparkerhenderson/queueing_theory) - Queueing theory: an introduction for software development
 - [open-source-cs](https://github.com/ForrestKnight/open-source-cs) - Video discussing this curriculum:
 - [the-practical-linux-hardening-guide](https://github.com/trimstray/the-practical-linux-hardening-guide) - :fire: This guide details the planning and the tools involved in creating a secure Linux production systems - work in progress.
-- [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - :no_entry: A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more.
-Especially for System and Network Administrators, DevOps, Pentesters or Security Researchers.
+- [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - :star: A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more.
 - [spec](https://github.com/ulid/spec) - The canonical spec for ulid
 - [WSL](https://github.com/Microsoft/WSL) - Issues found on WSL
 - [FAQGURU](https://github.com/FAQGURU/FAQGURU) - :school_satchel: :rocket: :tada: A list of interview questions.
 This repository is everything you need to prepare for your technical interview.